department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/research-plan.md

 ### Outcome
-We will use the results from this research to establish a baseline for comparrison in other research studies ([Household Section Optimization](https://github.com/department-of-veterans-affairs/va.gov-research-repository/issues/192)) specific to key tasks that come up frequently during research sessions.
+We will use the results from this research to establish a baseline for comparison in other research studies ([Household Section Optimization](https://github.com/department-of-veterans-affairs/va.gov-research-repository/issues/192)) specific to key tasks that come up frequently during research sessions.

 ### Research questions